avanderbergh/playground-le1c3axz/part4/statement.md

 Sometimes we want to pass some information to a function.
 The information we pass to a function is called a parameter.

 In the code above, we defined a function called bark, and we called it 3 times in a row to make it run 3 times.
 However, what if we wanted to bark more times?
 We can pass the number of times we want to bark into the function.
+The parameter we pass then becomes a variable available to the function.

 ```javascript runnable
 // We declare a function with a parameter for the amount of times we want to bark.